mvysny/vaadin-on-kotlin/docs/vok-guides.md

 * [Creating UIs](creating_ui.md) explains how to compose your UI out of visual components such as Buttons and TextFields
 * [Navigating](navigating.md) allows you to create multiple pages and explains how to navigate between them
+* [Using Grids](grids.md) shows best practices on how to display a lazy-loaded tabular list of data.

 ## Database access guides